4D32S5Y7Y3/4D32S5Y7Y3/Me.md

-me use debian gnu/linux and netbsd me can't code good me have bad engrish a]
+me use debian gnu/linux and netbsd, me can't code good, me have bad engrish
+\

+a]